 “A bear is wearing all the clothes that he will ever need at birth.”

 “Fine with me,” Rhonda said.

-My ace in the hole was that I’d done my part by taking them in.
-It was a card I kept under my cap, hoping I’d never have to spring it into play.
+My ace in the hole was that I’d done my part by taking them in, and I didn’t do it for the government subsidy either.
+It was a card I kept up under my cap, hoping I’d never have to spring it into play.
 Rhonda seemed to read my mind.

 “Sometimes being Mr. Nice Guy isn’t enough.”

 I thought of the smell of ten thousand bears in the Sacramento heat.

 Rhonda and Ursula were gone several days.
 An email told us that while they were at the Sacramento rally, they’d signed up for a bear “accompaniment program” and joined some brave but maybe suicidal others on a bus that took them up to Trinity County to try to find some wild bears and protect them from hunters.
 I was worried, and with Rhonda away, it was all too easy for me to elevate my nipping and my sipping.
 To change the music maybe, Jimmy asked me to teach him how to drive.
 I had my doubts, but I finally gave in.

 I drove us out to a residential area where there were hardly any other cars on the road.
 Jimmy crammed himself behind the wheel of my battered old van, and I could see that he was one happy bear.
 But perched beside him on the passenger seat, I was one frightened man.
 We hadn’t gone more than a couple of blocks before I had to tell him that his driving put me in a nervous state.

 “Where’s that, Alabama?”